 Bioline International is a not-for-profit electronic publishing service committed to providing open access to quality research journals published in developing countries.
 BI's goal of reducing the South to North knowledge gap is crucial to a global understanding of health (tropical medicine, infectious diseases, epidemiology, emerging new diseases), biodiversity, the environment, conservation and international development.

-CABI Information for Development Program
+CABI Digital Development

 Electronic Information for Libraries